 Hi!
 Welcome to my website.
 My name is morpen.
 I'm a software developer and avid reddit user.
 I'm glad you've made it to my handy little tool here to identify potentially harmful users of the reddit community.
 I appreciate you stopping by - hopefully together we can help make reddit a bit of a safer place for everyone.
-If you want to say thanks, send me a quick little message on reddit letting me know you enjoy the tool, or donate to my ko-fi.
+If you want to say thanks, send me a quick little message on reddit letting me know you enjoy the tool, or subscribe to my patreon!
 Your donations help pay for server costs, and help me to continue adding features and improving the plugin.
 Thanks!

 - Real-time tagging for dozens of extremist and troll subreddits

 - New!
 One-time installation - install it and forget it!
 Users will be fetched automatically